 "I think best two-out-of-three final probably leads to the best team coming out more times than not.
-We don't have the luxury that we had as the country 10, 15, 20 years ago of sending our third, fourth and fifth best teams," he says.
+We don't have the luxury that we had as the a long way from the freshfaced kid who appeared in his first Brier in 2003.